attilammagyar/js80p/README.md

 The dice icon in the middle at the top left corner generates a random synth configuration (within reason) and sets up randomized effects and expressions.
-Try playing notes with varying velocities, turn the modulation wheel or the pitch wheel, or use aftertouch (channel pressure) to find out how the sound reacts.
+Try playing notes with varying velocities, turn the modulation wheel or the pitch wheel, or use aftertouch (channel pressure) and timbre control (MIDI CC 74, also known as "sound controller 5", "brightness", "filter cutoff", MPE slide, etc.) to find out how the sound reacts.

 <a id="usage-synth-main-nh"></a>